unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 <a name="ConsumerLib-setRequestVar-struct-ConsumerLib-State-uint8-uint256-"></a>
 ### Function `setRequestVar(struct ConsumerLib.State self, uint8 _var, uint256 _value) -> bool success`
 setRequestVar set the specified variable.
-Request variables are used when initialising a request, and are common settings for requests.
+Request variables are used
+     when initialising a request, and are common settings for requests.

      The variable to be set can be one of:
      1 - gas price limit in gwei the consumer is willing to pay for data processing 2 - max ETH that can be sent in a gas top up Tx
      3 - request timeout in seconds

 #### Parameters:
+- `self`: the Contract's State object

 - `_var`: uint8 the variable being set.

 - `_value`: uint256 the new value